sonwh98/cdr/README.md

 alike.

 CDR integrates with git hosted on github or bitbucket.
 CDR uses parainfer with CodeMirror for structural editing.
+There will be no software to install to start hacking in Clojure/ClojureScript.
 The only dependency is a web browser like Chrome and FireFox.

 Long term goal is to turn this into a development environment for other languages like Java/C#/Python/JavaScript as well.
 This would require writing parsers to transform other languages into a